corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/operations/deployment/corda-configuration-fields.md

 ## `cryptoServiceTimeout`

-Optional timeout value of actions sent to the the CryptoService (HSM).
+Optional timeout value of actions sent to the CryptoService (HSM).
 If the HSM takes longer than this duration to respond then a `TimedCryptoServiceException` will be thrown and handled by the Flow Hospital.
+You can increase it to mitigate the time-out error.

-*Default:* 1s
+*Default:* 1,000 milliseconds

 ## `custom`